b3rendsh/msxbase/rcbus/readme.md

 MSX system software for retrocomputers with RomWBW HBIOS.

 The MSX BIOS and DOS are modified to work with HBIOS functions for disk, console, date/time and memory bank switching.

-BASIC graphics commands and full screen editor use direct TMS videocard i/o.
-BASIC sound commands use direct AY-3-8910 PSG i/o.
+BASIC graphics commands and the full screen editor use direct TMS videocard i/o via the MSX BIOS.
+BASIC sound commands use direct AY-3-8910 PSG i/o via the MSX BIOS.

 The i/o ports and other settings can be configured in a build configuration file.

 ## Hardware requirements

-HBDOS can be used on a Z80 or Z180 RomWBW compatible computer that supports a system timer.
+HBDOS can be used on a Z80 or Z180 RomWBW compatible computer with at least 192KB RAM and support for a system timer.

-MSX BASIC requires a TMS9918A compatible video card.
+MSX BASIC and the MSX ROM loader require a TMS9918A compatible video card, system timer and 128KB RAM.

 ## Usage